hsghori/CS-Notes/high-performance-computer-architecture.md

 }
 ```

-This is a simple looking barrier release but it actually doesn't work properly in some caes if we are trying to re
+This is a simple looking barrier release but it actually doesn't work properly in some cases if we are trying to re
-use the same bariier twice.
-This is because if one of the threads doesn't read the release variable quicklly enough
+use the same barrier twice.
+This is because if one of the threads doesn't read the release variable quickly enough
-t may not iregieter that it has been released if another thread enters the second instanc of the barrier too
+t may not register that it has been released if another thread enters the second instance of the barrier too
 quickly.
 This could result in a deadlock.
 The way around this is to keep a local record of what should release the
 thread from the barrier and flip it for each barrier.